-Parks landscape and mowing appropriations are budgeted at \$6,420,200 or an increase of \$2,426,400.
-The increase is due largely in part to the following personnel and equipment additions and replacements:
+Parks landscape and mowing appropriations are budgeted at \$6,420,200 or an increase of \$2,626,400.
+The increase is due largely in part to the following personnel and equipment additions and replacements in FY 2023 totaling \$1,462,400:

-A new Parks Detail Crew is being added to perform weekly heavy detail work in the landscape beds and minor landscape improvement projects - \$453,300.

-- A Woodward Park Crew is being added to perform dedicated landscape maintenance throughout the park including the BMX Park and Shinzen Garden - \$215,300. - Replacing one failing John Deere Tractor at the Regional Sports Complex - \$67,000. - Replace one failing TriMax Mower at the Regional Sports Complex - \$59,000. - Replace three Mow Trailers \$30,600. - Replace two failing F-350 3⁄4-Ton Crew Cab maintenance trucks \$215,900. - Purchase a new Gator Utility Cart for work in the Regional Sports Complex - \$18,900. - Purchase a new Toro Dingo 323 with Attachments \$73,500.
+- A new Parks Detail Crew is being added to perform weekly heavy detail work in the landscape beds as well as minor landscape improvement projects - \$453,300. - A Woodward Park Crew is being added to perform dedicated landscape maintenance throughout the park including the BMX Park and Shinzen Garden - \$215,300. - Replace one failing John Deere Tractor at the Regional Sports Complex \$67,000. - Replace one failing TriMax Mower at the Regional Sports Complex \$59,000. - Replace three landscape maintenance Mow Trailers that are worn out and beyond their service life - \$30,600. - Replace two failing landscape maintenance F350 3⁄4-Ton Crew Cab trucks \$215,900. - Purchase a new Gator Utility Cart for towing a Buffalo Blower and for performing landscape maintenance and minor improvement work at the Regional Sports Complex - \$18,900. - Purchase a new Toro Dingo 323 attachment that will allow the irrigation crews to efficiently trench for sprinkler installation and backfilling.
+The attachment will also allow for the transfer of dirt during projects as well as drilling into the turf for tree planting projects or replacements -\$73,500.